wolfSSL/wolfssl/wolfcrypt/src/port/tropicsquare/README.md

 ## Build Configuration

 ### Pre-requirements
+1. Get one of the targeted hardware platforms.
+For example, Linux PC + TROPIC01 USB stick or Raspberry PI 3/4/5 + TROPIC01 RPI shield
-1. Install toolchain (incl. compiler or cross-compiler).
-For example,  GNU Toolchain (gcc) or ARM cross compiling toolchain (armv8-rpi3-linux-gnueabihf)
+2. Install toolchain (incl. compiler or cross-compiler).
+For example,  GNU Toolchain (gcc) or ARM cross-compiling toolchain (armv8-rpi3-linux-gnueabihf)
-2. Install CMake and Autotools
+3. Install CMake and Autotools
-3. Install Git client
+4. Install Git

-  Some guideline for RPi is [here](https://earthly.dev/blog/cross-compiling-raspberry-pi/)
+  Some guidelines for RPi are available [here](https://earthly.dev/blog/cross-compiling-raspberry-pi/)

-Also, for Raspberry PI there are a few more steps:
+Also, for Raspberry PI, there are a few more steps:

 1. In raspi-config go to "Interface Options" and enable SPI
 2. Install wiringPI: